perdian/devlauncher/README.md

 way.
 A series of provided listeners can be utilized for common tasks.
 Following a list of the listeners provided by the devlauncher out of the box.

-Every listener can either be created manually or through a corresponding Builder that allows an easy fluent API to configure the target listener

 ### de.perdian.apps.devlauncher.impl.ConnectorListener

 Adds a connector to the embedded webserver.
 A connector represetns an endpoint